 Family-Friendly Tasmanian Heritage Railway

 This is a family attraction perfectly suited to young children.
 The length of the Redwater Creek journey is just right for juniors with a short attention span and they’re tucked safely inside the carriages.
-The steam train ride won’t break the bank with a family ticket priced at $12.00.
-A single adult ticket is $5.00.
+The steam train ride won’t break the bank with a family ticket priced at $12.00 (at time of writing).
+A single adult ticket = $5.00.

 Some of the older kids were offered a chance to help John as he repositioned the engine for the return journey.
 They were stoked to sound the whistle (but tried to act completely cool about it).